-Friends,

-Here are the gospel background and reflection questions for May 8th, the Fourth Sunday of Easter, as prepared by Franciscan spiritual director Fr.
+Friends, Here are the Gospel background and reflection questions for May 11th, as prepared by Franciscan spiritual director Fr.
 Paul Gallagher.
-The Gospel is a short selection from John, four verses that come at the end of his greater Good Shepherd discourse.
-"My sheep hear my voice; I know them, and they follow me.
-I give them eternal life.
-No one can take them out of my hand."
+In the short Gospel from John, Jesus refers to his sheep, and to his father, and to his relationship with each.
+"My sheep hear my voice; I know them, they follow me, and I give them eternal life.
+My Father has given them to me.
+No one can take them out of my hand, and no one can take them out of the Father's hand.
+The Father and I are one."

-The other readings also have references to the Lord as the shepherd and the source of eternal life.
-In the first reading from Acts, Paul and Barnabas told the Jews, "Since you reject the word of God and condemn yourselves as unworthy of eternal life, we now turn to the Gentiles.'
-And the Gentiles who were destined for eternal life came to believe, and the word continued to spread."
-Psalm 100 proclaims, "The Lord God made us; we are his people, the flock he tends."
-In the second reading, from Revelation, John says, "I saw a multitude from every nation before the Lamb on the throne, their robes made white in the blood of the Lamb.
-The Lamb will shepherd them and lead them to springs of life-giving water."
+The other readings also have direct references to sheep and shepherding, and to those who are worthy of eternal life.
+In the first reading from the Acts of the Apostles, Paul and Barnabas speak first to the Jews on a Sabbath in the synagogue at Antioch.
+On the following Sabbath, almost the whole city gathers to hear the word, and the Jews are jealous that the Gentiles are included.
+Paul and Barnabas explain, "It was necessary that the word of God be spoken to you Jews first, but since you reject it, we now turn to the Gentiles, for so the Lord has commanded us."
+Psalm 100 acclaims, "The Lord is God; he made us, we are his people, the flock he tends."
+In the second reading, from Revelation, John writes, "In my vision one of the elders said to me, 'The multitude before the throne have washed their robes and made them white in the blood of the Lamb.
+The Lamb will shelter them and shepherd them to springs of life-giving water.'"